Violet Piercy: Early life

 Piercy was born Violet Stewart Louisa Piercy on 24 December 1889 in Croydon.
 Her father was George Piercy; her mother was Louisa Sophia Piercy.
-Her father died shortly after her birth; a brother died at age of 8.
+Her father died shortly after her birth; a brother died aged 8.
 She attended the Old Palace of John Whitgift School.
 In 1923, she worked as a medical secretary in south London.

 Running

 According to The New York Times, when Piercy began obtaining publicity for her running, "the prevailing notion at the time was that women were too fragile to run more than a few hundred feet."
-One of her early publicized runs took place in October 1926, when she ran the London Marathon course of that era in 3 hours 40 minutes and 22 seconds, although researchers since believe she may have only run about twenty miles.
+One of her early publicized runs took place in October 1926, when she ran the London marathon course of that era in 3 hours 40 minutes and 22 seconds, although researchers since believe she may have only run about twenty miles.
 On 1 August 1927 she set a record at the British games for a ten-mile run in 1 hour 13 minutes.
-In 1928, she again attempted the London Marathon race but stopped after twenty miles due to excessive heat, with a time of 3 hours 31 minutes.
+In 1928, she again attempted the London marathon race but stopped after twenty miles due to excessive heat, with a time of 3 hours 31 minutes.

-In March 1935, she became established as "one of the first known female endurance runners in Britain", according to The New York Times, after her public five-mile run from Highgate to the monument in the center of London marking the starting location of the Great London Fire, including the 311 stairs to the top of the monument, which she completed in 43 minutes and 2 seconds.
+In March 1935, she became established as "one of the first known female endurance runners in Britain", according to The New York Times, after her public five-mile run from Highgate to the Monument in the centre of London marking the starting location of the Great Fire of London, including the 311 stairs to the top of the Monument, which she completed in 43 minutes and 2 seconds.

-She also ran the London Marathon in 1933 and 1936, finishing both in about 4 hours and 25 minutes.
+She also ran the London marathon in 1933 and 1936, finishing both in about 4 hours and 25 minutes.
 In 1933, she also completed a 22-mile run approved by the Women's Amateur Athletic Association, through sleet and rain, in 3 hours 45 minutes.
-In 1936, she was permitted to begin ahead of the male runners in the London Marathon, and her completion time remained the women's record until Dale Greig surpassed the record in 1964.
+In 1936, she was permitted to begin ahead of the male runners in the London marathon, and her completion time remained the women's record until Dale Greig surpassed the record in 1964.

 According to the IAAF, Piercy's 1926 time stood for 37 years until Merry Lepper's 3:37:07 performance at the Western Hemisphere Marathon on 16 December 1963.

 Later life and death

-Following multiple moves after World War II, she may have lived in a women's shelter after the late-1950's.
+Following multiple moves after World War II, she may have lived in a women's shelter after the late 1950s.
 Records indicate she may have lived in Battersea and Wandsworth until the late-1950s.

-A death certificate dated 11 April 1972 for "Violet Pearson, otherwise Violet Piercy, otherwise Violet Pierce" describes brain haemorrhage as the cause of death at University College Hospital in London.
+A death certificate dated 11 April 1972 for "Violet Pearson, otherwise Violet Piercy, otherwise Violet Pierce" gives brain haemorrhage as the cause of death at University College Hospital in London.
 Her death certificate states that she had no fixed address.